-How to Delete Exisitng WordPress Post Revisions:
+How I Remove or Delete WordPress Post Revisions

-- Locate and select your WordPress database from the phpMyAdmin sidebar
+- Locate and select your WordPress database from the phpMyAdmin sidebar.

 - Click the SQL tab from the menu, insert the following line of code and click go to apply the changes: